mindkin/hourfleet/docs/notifications.md

 ![EmailPreview](images/EmailPreviews/invitation.PNG)

 **SMS**

-<blockquote>We've made it super easy for you to join (Your Network Name).
-Register at: %user.url%</blockquote>
+> We've made it super easy for you to join (Your Network Name).
+Register at: %user.url%

 ### Account Created (User)